Researchers investigate if the keto diet might help women with ovarian cancer.

 The trendy and sometimes controversial keto diet has become popular with many hoping to shed weight while eating foods like bacon and eggs.

 Initially, the diet, which is high in protein and low in carbs, was developed to help epilepsy patients in the 1920s.
 Now, nearly a century later, researchers are looking to see if the diet can have other medical purposes, like helping improve the health of cancer patients.

 Researchers from the University of Alabama at Birmingham are investigating if the diet can help women with ovarian or endometrial cancer lose more body fat and reduce their insulin levels.

 Researchers examined 45 overweight or obese women with ovarian or endometrial cancer.
-They were randomly assigned to either the ketogenic diet or the American Cancer Society-recommended diet, which is a moderate- to high-carbohydrate, high-fiber
+They were randomly assigned to either the ketogenic diet or the American Cancer Society-recommended diet, which is a moderate- to high-carbohydrate, high-fiber and low-fat diet.

 Compared to those who followed a low-fat diet recommended by the American Cancer Society (ACS), women with cancer who stayed on the keto plan for 12 weeks shed more body fat and had lower insulin levels.
-The research was published in Journal of Nutrition.

 But the experts caution that positive weight loss in cancer patients doesn’t mean that the diet is a treatment for the disease.